leochilds/learnyounodetutorials/_posts/2014-07-09-Hello-World.markdown

     $ learnyounode verify program.js

 # Script
 Welcome to Founders and Coders team Digital Alchemy’s learnyounode walkthrough.
-This series of video tutorials will take you step by step through each learnyounode exercise, explaining each term in detail.
-There will be a lot of hand holding so this video may not be for advanced programmers.
+This series of tutorials will take you step by step through each learnyounode exercise, explaining each term in detail.
+There will be a lot of hand holding so this tutorial may not be for advanced programmers.

 I’m using Nitrous.io for my development environment and I have already cloned the learnyounode files from its github repository into my box.